kyverno/website/content/en/docs/policy-reports/_index.md

     image: nginx
 ```

-That's because for the `initContainers` block the the condition isn't met so it's a skip.
+That's because for the `initContainers` block the condition isn't met so it's a skip.
 But the `containers` block is a pass.
 So the overall result is a pass.

 **Key Points to Remember:**